-Former Missionary Shares His Role in Broadcasting Music and the Spoken Word to Vancouver During the 1950s
+Former Missionary Shares His Role in Broadcasting Music & the Spoken Word to Vancouver During the 1950s

 With much detail, Mitchell recounted the experience in a recent Deseret News article.
 An excerpt is below: